Brucephalus/Textbooks/It.md

 Culturally, the leader is mythologized.
 He is not simply obeyed; he is adored, venerated, and treated as infallible.
 Such propaganda transforms him into a paternal figure, warrior, and prophet.
 Portraits, statues, quotations, and parables saturate public life.
 His speeches are treated as scripture; his instincts are presumed correct.
 This cult of personality blurs the line between political loyalty and religious devotion.

 The *Führerprinzip* also redefines responsibility.
 Under a regime structured by this principle, no one except the leader is ultimately accountable—yet everyone acts in his name.
 This creates a system of decentralized zealotry, in which individuals and institutions preemptively align their actions with what they believe the leader *would* want, even in the absence of explicit orders.
-As historian Ian Kershaw put it in the context of Nazi Germany, this dynamic fosters a culture of “working toward the Führer.”
+As historian Ian Kershaw put it in the context of NSDAP Germany, this dynamic fosters a culture of “working toward the Führer.”

 In sum, the *Führerprinzip* is not just an organizational structure; it is the psychological and spiritual foundation of such governance.
 It renders all civic, moral, and legal obligations subordinate to one figure and his vision.
 It reconfigures society around command, obedience, and the deification of leadership—preparing the ground for total domination in both public and private life.
 ### 2.6 Militarism and Glorification of Violence